 Summary

-As of June 30, 2024, Microsoft stopped supporting Microsoft Entra Connect.
+As of June 30, 2024, Microsoft stopped supporting the group writeback feature in Microsoft Entra Connect.
 It still works, but it is no longer supported and it may just stop working without any notice.

 Microsoft Entra Cloud Sync is the successor of Entra Connect, and it also supports group writeback functionality.
 Unfortunately, Cloud Sync is still limited to security group writeback (no distribution group and no Microsoft 365 Group writeback), and even security group writeback is limited.
 The good news is that Microsoft is developing new features so in time things will become better.
 The bad news is that when you have group writeback running extensively on Microsoft Entra Connect you may run into issues, and the only thing you can do is wait.